JHU-PL-Lab/pds-reachability/README.md

 ## Building

-This project uses [OASIS](http://oasis.forge.ocamlcore.org/) as a build tool.
+This project uses [Dune](https://github.com/ocaml/dune) as a build tool.
 After cloning this repository, it should be sufficient to perform the following steps:

   1. Install dependencies.

     `opam install oasis batteries jhupllib monadlib ocaml-monadic ppx_deriving ppx_deriving_yojson yojson`

-  2. Create a dynamic OASIS setup file.

-    `oasis setup -setup-update dynamic`

-  3. Configure the project.
+  2. Build the project.

-    `./configure --enable-tests`

-  4. Build and run tests.

-    `make test`
+    `make && make test`

 ## Performance Foci